Ampang Park: Demolition plans

-In October 2015, news broke out that the iconic mall will be demolished to make way for MRT2 project.
-The tenants and shop owners of the mall is suggesting that the proposed MRT station be built underneath a field, behind the shopping centre.
-Subsequently, "Save Ampang Park" campaign was set up to urge the government to reconsider the demolition.
+In October 2015, news broke that the mall would be demolished to make way for MRT2 project.
+The tenants and shop owners of the mall suggested that the proposed MRT station be built underneath a field behind the shopping centre.
+Subsequently, the "Save Ampang Park" campaign was set up to urge the government to reconsider the demolition.

-MRT Corp has given two options for the strata owners; land acquisition or mutual agreement whereby the MRT Corp would demolish Ampang Park Shopping Centre and build a new shopping centre for the owners once the Ampang Park MRT project is completed in seven years.
-On 6 November 2015, MRT Corp announced that the mall is spared from demolition, following a new design option for its Ampang Park station.
+MRT Corp gave two options for the strata owners: land acquisition or mutual agreement whereby the MRT Corp would demolish Ampang Park Shopping Centre and build a new shopping centre for the owners once the Ampang Park MRT project was completed in seven years.
+On 6 November 2015, MRT Corp announced that the mall was spared from demolition, following a new design option for its Ampang Park station.
 However, with the new design, a full physical integration between the MRT Ampang Park station and the Light Rail Transit (LRT) Ampang Park station could not be constructed.

 On 18 January 2017, Court of Appeal dismissed a judicial review application by 39 strata owners of the shopping centre against the land acquisition for the Klang Valley Mass Rapid Transit (MRT) Ampang Park station project.

 Closure and demolition

 As a result of following the review dismissal, demolition or potential land acquisition for Ampang Park proceeded.
-On 29 November 2017, all tenants were notified that Ampang Park will cease operations on 31 December, as the power and water supplies will be cut off at midnight.
-By Christmas, 70% of tenants have moved out, while others opted to remain until the last day of operations.
+On 29 November 2017, all tenants were notified that Ampang Park would cease operations on 31 December, as the power and water supplies would be cut off at midnight.
+By Christmas, 70% of tenants had moved out, while others opted to remain until the last day of operations.

-In the final days leading up to its closure, Ampang Park was well crowded, with visitors taking their last pictures while some others were taking their advantages of clearance sales.
+In the final days leading up to its closure, Ampang Park was crowded with visitors taking their last pictures while some others were taking their advantages of clearance sales.

-Ampang Park was closed for good after almost 45 years of operation on 31 December 2017; dismantling works began immediately soon after.
-In January 2018, ceiling, fixtures and electrical wiring were being removed in the mall's interior, which was raising public safety concerns.
+Ampang Park was closed for good after almost 45 years of operation on 31 December 2017; dismantling works began soon after.
+In January 2018, ceiling, fixtures and electrical wiring were being removed in the mall's interior, which raised public safety concerns.
 On 23 January 2018, MRT Corp released a statement disassociating itself from any dismantling works in the mall, as the land acquisition for Ampang Park was still ongoing.
 A police report was made before the statement released.
-After the land acquisition completed, Ampang Park was surrounded by fences before the demolition begin in May 2018 and demolition completed in September 2018.
+After the land acquisition completed, Ampang Park was surrounded by fences before the demolition began in May 2018 and completed in September 2018.

+Skate park

+As of August 2023 a skate park had been constructed on the site.

 In popular culture

-Featured in The Amazing Race

 The shopping complex was featured in the third season of The Amazing Race as a location that contestants must reach (specifically, a photography shop known as "Citifoto") to develop photographs of the Petronas Twin Towers.
 Teams had a hard time finding this shopping mall, so they asked local Malaysians to help them to get there.